sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/operating-daily-plan-calendar.md

 ### Remove Orders

-- When applied to *planned* Orders, then the Orders will be removed from the Daily Plan.
+- When applied to *planned* Orders, then Orders will be removed from the Daily Plan.
   - When Orders are removed from a Daily Plan date, then they will not be executed and the Daily Plan Service will not try to add Orders to the given date.
-  - When combined with the *Delete Daily Plan* operation, then any submissions for the given Daily Plan date will be deleted and the next run of the Daily Plan Service will plan Orders for the given date, see [Delete Daily Plan](#delete-daily-plan).
+  - The *Delete Daily Plan* operation implicitly will remove Orders.
+In addition, any submissions for the given Daily Plan date will be deleted and the next run of the Daily Plan Service will plan Orders for the given date, see [Delete Daily Plan](#delete-daily-plan).
 - The operation is ignored for *submitted* and *finished* Orders.

 ### Create Daily Plan

-The operation is available from a button below the calendar widget for an individual date and for date ranges.
+The operation is available from a button below the calendar widget for an individual date and for a date range.

 - For selected days the Daily Plan will be created.
   - Users have a choice to create all Orders or Orders from selected Schedules and Workflows, optionally limited by folders.
   - Users can specify to replace existing Orders from the same Schedules and to immediately submit Orders to the Controller.
   - Users can include Orders from Schedules that are not configured for consideration by the Daily Plan Service.
-- If the Daily Plan for a given date is created, then the next run of the Daily Plan Service will not plan Orders for the date.
-However, the service will submit *planned* Orders in scope of the days ahead for which Orders are submitted, see Settings page, section Daily Plan.
+- If the Daily Plan for a given date is created, then the next run of the Daily Plan Service will not plan additional Orders for the same date.
+However, the service will submit *planned* Orders in scope of the days ahead for which Orders should be submitted, see *Settings* page, section *Daily Plan*.

 ### Delete Daily Plan

-The operation is available from a button below the calendar widget for an individual date and for date ranges.
+The operation is available from a button below the calendar widget for an individual date and for a date range.

 - For selected days the Daily Plan will be deleted, provided that no *submitted* or *finished* Orders are available.
 If *planned* Orders are available, then they will be dropped with the Daily Plan.
-- If the Daily Plan for a given date is deleted, then the next run of the Daily Plan Service will plan Orders for the date, provided that the date is in scope of the days ahead for which Orders are planned, see Settings page, section Daily Plan.
+- If the Daily Plan for a given date is deleted, then the next run of the Daily Plan Service will plan Orders for that date, provided that the date is in scope of the days ahead for which Orders are planned, see *Settings* page, section *Daily Plan*.

 ## References